Attack of the killer tomatoes!

 - Excited Show Title!

 - Expository Theme Tune: Loosely so in the case of the first film, the second is clearly an example of this trope, explaining that, yes, you are watching a sequel.
+And if the film does well, there will be further sequels.

 - Expy: Viper from Killer Tomatoes Eat France is based off Fang from the animated series, mainly in that both are snake-like tomatoes.